 By IBRAHIM BARZAK and IAN DEITCH

-Israeli soldiers uncovered 34 shafts leading into about a dozen underground tunnels, some as deep as 30 meters (yards), the military said.
-Israel views the tunnels as a strategic threat, and demolishing them is a high priority in their campaign.
+Israeli soldiers uncovered 34 shafts leading into about a dozen underground tunnels, some as deep as 30 meters (yards), that could be used to carry out attacks, the military said. *IDF TWEETED BELOW UPDATE MONDAY.

 Hamas said 12 of its fighters participated in the attack and that the group took some of the soldiers' weapons back to their hideouts.